Part-Time Art History Instructor (Pool)

 West Valley-Mission Community College District

 PART-TIME, ASSOCIATE ART HISTORY FACULTY POOL

 Applications for Part-Time, Associate Faculty pools are continually accepted (unless otherwise specified) by the District and will be added to the application pool for review by hiring authorities on an as-needed basis.
 Should you be invited for an interview, you will be contacted by a District representative.

 This position is a part-time position as an Associate Instructor in Art History.
 The teaching assignment may require teaching lecture-discussion courses during day, evening or on Saturday and/or in an on-line/distance education format.
 The assignments are as needed, during Spring, Summer, and/or Fall semesters.
 This position is represented by the West Valley-Mission Federation of Teachers (WVMFT / AFT Local 6554).

 Salary is based on a percentage of workload, up to a maximum of 67% of a full-time load.
 Salary is prorated based on an initial hiring salary range of $25,815-$30,661 per semester; and is based on academic achievement, teaching and related experience.

-- Bachelor’s in art history and master’s in history; OR
+- Bachelor’s degree in Art History AND master’s degree in History; OR

-- Master’s in art with a recorded emphasis or concentration in art history
+- Master’s degree in Art with a recorded emphasis or concentration in Art History; OR

 2. Understanding of, and sensitivity to the diverse academic, socio-economic, ethnic, religious and cultural backgrounds, disability, and sexual orientation of community college students, faculty and staff.